cspoojary/Learn_Python/Python_kannada/18_Menu_driven.md

 2. Take User Input: Use input() to capture the user's choice.
 3. Process the Choice: Use conditional statements to execute actions based on the user's input.
 4. Repeat Until Exit: Use a loop (while) to keep displaying the menu until the user chooses to exit.

+---
+## Basic Structure of a Menu-Driven Program